South Philadelphia Library

 Upcoming Events

-Folks of all ages who knit, sew, crochet, weave, or stitch are welcome to join us every Monday to work on their projects.
-Don’t know how?
-We can teach you!
-Some materials will be provided…
+Folks of all ages who knit, sew, crochet, weave, or stitch are welcome to bring their projects and join us to work on them in the company of other crafty people!
+Some materials and assistance may be provided based on availability.

 About